 TL;DR – 20 minutes.
-Now, Minecraft is a game that is heavily dependant on the day and night cycle.
+Now, Minecraft is a game that is heavily dependent on the day and night cycle.
 What time it is can determine a lot of different things and change how you play the game.
 During the day, you’re expected to perform all the simple tasks that wouldn’t be considered dangerous, like collecting wood and farming.
 When night strikes, the mobs come out to play, and they want blood.
 Today’s blog will be based on how long a Minecraft day is and what it means to you as a player.
 Let’s begin.

 Minecraft days are surprisingly short, with time passing in Minecraft at a rate of 72x our typical 24hr day.
 The day can be split up into four different sections.

 The longest section of the cycle, having the most light and lasting from 06:00 to 18:00.

 Also known as Sunset, Dusk has the sun descending on the western horizon glowing a bright orange hue.
 The light level decreases slowly, with this section lasting from 18:00 to 19:00.

 The moon rises from the eastern horizon with the sky becoming a dark blue, stars forming.
 The internal sky light level falls to a minimum of 4, allowing hostile mobs to spawn.
 This section lasts from 19:00 to 05:00

 Also known as Sunrise, Dawn the Moon sets on the western horizon along with the Sun rising from the eastern horizon.
 The internal sky light level will climb to its normal level to the point where the hostile threats will be eliminated.
 This section lasts from 05:00 to 06:00.